-When entering the IP address of the D-Link access point (192.168.0.50 for example), you are not connecting to a website on the Internet nor do you have to be connected to the Internet.
+When entering the IP address of the D-Link access point (192.168.0.50 for example), you are not connecting to a website on the Internet or have to be connected to the Internet.
 The device has the utility built-in to a ROM chip in the device itself.
 Your computer must be on the same IP subnet to connect to the web-based utility.

 - Make sure you have an updated Java-enabled web browser.
-We recommend the following: - Microsoft Internet Explorer® 6.0 and higher - Mozilla Firefox 3.0 and higher - GoogleTM Chrome 2.0 and higher - Apple Safari 3.0 and higher - Verify physical connectivity by checking for solid link lights on the device.
+We recommend the following: - Internet Explorer 7.0 or higher - Netscape 9.0 or higher - Firefox 3.0 or higher - Verify physical connectivity by checking for solid link lights on the device.
 If you do not get a solid link light, try using a different cable or connect to a different port on the device if possible.
 If the computer is turned off, the link light may not be on. - Disable any internet security software running on the computer.
 Software firewalls such as Zone Alarm, Black Ice, Sygate, Norton Personal Firewall, and Windows® XP firewall may block access to the configuration pages.
 Check the help files included with your firewall software for more information on disabling or configuring it.